IlanCosman/tide/README.md

 > Fish can't do _that_ yet can it!

 Tide takes care of all the multi-line logic and printing for you.
-All you have to do is add the special `newline` prompt item.
+All you have to do is add the special `newline` item.

 <br clear="right"><br>

 <img
    src="https://raw.githubusercontent.com/IlanCosman/tide-resources/master/images/extensible.png"
-   alt="Configuration Wizard"
+   alt="extensible.png"
-   width="60%"
+   width="62%"
    align="left"
 />

 ### Extensible

-If there isn't a prompt item that fits your needs, you can make your own, submit an issue, or open a pull request!
+If there isn't an item that fits your needs you can make your own (and hopefully submit a pull request) or ask for it to be made by opening an issue.

 <br clear="left"><br>

 <img
    src="https://raw.githubusercontent.com/IlanCosman/tide-resources/master/animations/pure_emulation.gif"
-   alt="Configuration Wizard"
+   alt="pure_emulation.gif"
-   width="60%"
+   width="62%"
    align="right"
 />